Mugurel Buga

-Mugurel Mihai Buga (born 16 December 1977), nicknamed "Pele" by the fans, is a Romanian former professional footballer who played as a forward.
+Mugurel Mihai Buga (born 16 December 1977), nicknamed "Pele" by fans, is a Romanian former professional footballer who played as a forward or attacking midfielder.

 On 31 December 2009, he was declared a free agent by LPF.
 On 8 January 2010 he agreed terms with Skoda Xanthi, where he played until the summer of 2011, before returning to his youth club FC Brașov on 15 July.